avishake-miniontek/zoyel_converse/README.md

   - Windows: Download and install from [GitHub releases](https://github.com/espeak-ng/espeak-ng/releases)

 ### Client Requirements
-- Python 3.8 or higher
+- Python 3.12 or higher
 - Audio input device (microphone)
 - Audio output device (speakers)
 - Basic CPU for audio processing

-## Dependency Installation w/ Poetry
+### Overview of Dependency Installation w/ Poetry
+See below for specific instructions for each system.
 1. Install pipx (see official pipx installation instructions).
 1. Install poetry: `pipx install poetry`
 1. Install poethepoet: `pipx install poethepoet`
-1. `poetry install` in both server/ and client/
+1. Run `poetry install` in both server/ and client/
-1. copy the .env.example files in both server and client to .env and update settings to your environment
+1. Copy the .env.example files in both server and client to .env and update settings to your environment
 1. start the server by running `poe start` in server/
 1. start the client by running `poe start` in client/